Yuku AI (YUKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Yuku AI Historical Price

-According to the latest data gathered on Yuku AI live price page, the current price of Yuku AI is 0.00514048USD.
-The circulating supply of Yuku AI(YUKU) is 252.31M YUKU , giving it a market capitalization of $1.30M.
+According to the latest data gathered on Yuku AI live price page, the current price of Yuku AI is 0.00491444USD.
+The circulating supply of Yuku AI(YUKU) is 252.31M YUKU , giving it a market capitalization of $1.24M.

 The Yuku AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of YUKU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.